TITLES AND

 "Hanford's Point" part 1 (03/10/68):

 • Note: This episode marked the unofficial beginning of Lassie's "relevant" period: very Sixties "Flower Power" type decor on the car and in the cabin, Sixties slang as part of the dialog, even "groovy" theme music for the Hanford boys and the sign "Hanfords Point.
-Where it's at."
+Where it's happening."
 The town where this story is filmed in closely resembles the town of Fawn Lake in an earlier trilogy of episodes.
 Karl Swenson even plays the newspaper editor, although in this story he's Barnaby Cornell rather than Anson Booth!

 "Hanford's Point" part 2 (03/17/68):